 The system of internal control and the procedure for the review of control systems has been in place and operational throughout the year under review and up to the date of this Report.
-An assessment of the effectiveness of internal controls in managing risk was conducted on the basis of reports from Mobeus, the Investment Adviser and Administrator on 20 March 2017.
+An assessment of the effectiveness of internal controls in managing risk was conducted on the basis of reports from Mobeus on 2 August 2017.
 The Board has identified no significant problems with the Company's internal control mechanisms.